-Castor Oil for Nails and Cuticles: What It Can (and Can't) Do
+Is Castor Oil Good for Nails and Cuticles?
+What It Does

-If you have spent any time on nail care forums or beauty aisles, you have probably heard that castor oil can make your nails grow faster and stop them from breaking.
-It is a nice idea, and we get why it spreads.
-But we would rather tell you what is actually true.
-Castor oil will not speed up how fast your nails grow or make the nail itself stronger from the inside.
+If you've spent any time on nail care forums or beauty aisles, you've probably heard that castor oil can make your nails grow faster and stop them from breaking.
+It's a nice idea, and we get why it spreads.
+But we'd rather tell you what is actually true.
+Castor oil won't speed up how fast your nails grow or make the nail itself stronger from the inside.
 What it can genuinely do is help dry, brittle nails and ragged cuticles look and feel better cared for.
-That is a real benefit, just a different one than the rumor promises.
+That's a real benefit, just a different one than the rumor promises.

 Can castor oil actually strengthen or grow your nails?

-What castor oil genuinely does for nails and cuticles
+Is castor oil good for nails and cuticles?

 Where castor oil earns its reputation is as an emollient.
-It is rich in ricinoleic acid and other fatty acids, and it is thicker and heavier than most carrier oils, which means it sits on the surface and seals in moisture rather than evaporating quickly (source).
+It's rich in ricinoleic acid and other fatty acids, and it's thicker and heavier than most carrier oils, which means it sits on the surface and seals in moisture rather than evaporating quickly (source).
 Applied to the nail plate and surrounding skin, that translates into a few honest, practical effects: it softens dry, hardened cuticles, it eases the look and feel of hangnails, and it can reduce the brittleness that comes from nails drying out from water, weather, or frequent hand washing.
-None of that is a cure.
-It is upkeep, the same way a good hand cream is upkeep.
+None of that's a cure.
+It's upkeep, the same way a good hand cream is upkeep.
 But upkeep matters, especially if your nails and cuticles are chronically dry.

 How to use castor oil on your nails

-The routine is simple and does not require anything fancy.
+The routine is simple and doesn't require anything fancy.

 - Start with clean, dry hands.